TasneemMuneera/summer_scholarship2023/README.md

 ### Master branch:
 This branch is consists of the first version of the project.
 We have created the search propagation tree for N numbers of independent variables and the nodes dependent of them.

 A search propagation tree can be created by initialising the independent variables.
 A user can initialise the variables by assigning random values of a given range.
 Later, there are "Create_sum()" and "Create_product()" expression classes so that the user have the option to create the tree by using only sum, only product or a mixture of them.
+An example of search propagation tree is shown in Figure: 1.